Ride the French Radio Waves! Learn French Radio-style with These Stations and Listening Tips

-Sure, the radio may seem like an out-of-date technology, especially since you’ve already been integrating French podcasts, smartphone apps, and movies into your language learning routine.
-What does radio have to offer that, say, a podcast or YouTube channel can’t provide?
+Sure, the radio may seem like an out-of-date technology, especially since you’ve already been integrating French podcasts, movies and smartphone apps into your language learning routine.
+Given all the aforementioned resources, what do French radio stations have to offer that, say, a podcast or YouTube channel can’t provide?

-There is a great diversity of music available on the radio.
+There is a great diversity of French music available on the radio.

 The DJ will take care of everything.

-The only thing you have to do is ask your friends, “Comment elle s’appelle déjà, cette chanson ?“ (What’s the name of that song?) before that awesome song stops playing and you lose it forever.
-If you are streaming radio on your computer, you can usually just check out the “current song” line and jot down the name of the song.
+The only thing you have to do is ask your friends, “Comment elle s’appelle déjà, cette chanson ?“ (“What’s the name of that song again?”) before that awesome tune stops playing and you lose it forever.
+If you are streaming French radio on your computer, you can usually just check out the en direct (live) line and jot down the name of the song.

 Either way, the DJ’s got you taken care of.
 A professional in France is creating mixes of music that they think people will enjoy.
 You’ll probably find out about tons of songs that you may never have been exposed to on YouTube.
 You may discover you really love a whole new type of French music!